marindeveloper/Counter-Strike-Case-Simulation/README.md

 # Future Plans

-* Better item price calculations.
+* Adding the skins of each case and showing you what skins you got.
-* More case options.
+* Add stuff like float values to those skins.
-* Actually adding a skin system, so you know what skins you got in the simulation what float value etc it has, this also helps with better item price calculations so you get an accurate ROI.
+* Adding both of the above features makes for better item price calculating and better ROI calculations.

 # Sources
 For Case odds and ROI: https://www.esports.net/wiki/guides/counter-strike-case-odds/ and https://cs2roi.com/roi/operation-breakout-weapon-case <br />